optiforziyan/GCTD-v1.0/README.md

-# GCTD-v1.0： A global camera trapping database with geographic information
+# GCTD: A global camera trapping dataset for spatial biodiversity analysis

 ## Code availablility
 The codes for overlapping and distance calculation in the Technical Validation part are available here.